The $390 Billion HVAC Gold Rush: How to Position Your Business for 10x Private Equity Valuation

-The Core Strategy: Buy-and-Build Roll-Ups
+The Core Strategy: The "Buy-and-Build" Roll-Up

 Why Target HVAC Specifically?